The easiest way to get UTM parameters into Salesforce

-Attributer doesn't just capture your UTM parameters and pass them into Salesforce, but it captures the channel information on visitors who arrive on your site through channels where UTM parameters aren't present (I.e. Organic Search, Organic Social, Referral, Direct, etc).
+Attributer doesn't just capture your UTM parameters and pass them into Salesforce.
+It also captures attribution information on visitors who arrive on your site through organic channels where UTM parameters aren't present (I.e. Organic Search, Organic Social, Referral, Direct, etc).

 This means you know where every lead comes from, not just the one's coming from your paid advertising campaigns.